seyerjo/fa2trakt/README.md

 ## Development Notes

 - The extension uses `content.js` to inject a button into FilmAffinity pages and handle the search functionality.
+- The `styles/main.css` file styles the button to integrate well with the FilmAffinity website.
 - The `manifest.json` file declares the extension's metadata, permissions, and content scripts.

 ## Technologies Used